MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/setup.md

 6. When complete, return to the __Document Management__ settings page, and then select __Document Management Settings__.

 7. Enter the URL for your SharePoint site if it isn't filled in by default.
-Then, select __Next__.
+Then select __Next__.

 8. Continue through the setup using the default values for the remaining options.